 Best Brokers for Investing in an ETF or Mutual Fund

-Whether you're investing in ETFs or mutual funds, a great online broker is easy to use, has low commission, and amazing customer service.
-Check out our top picks below.
+Whether you're investing in ETFs or mutual funds, a great online broker is easy to use, charges low or no commissions and offers amazing customer service.
+Check out Benzinga’s top picks below.

 - Best For:Active and Global TradersSecurely through Interactive Brokers’ website